Skip to Content

 Check out the bubbling vinegar as it hits the baking soda eyeball in a science reaction…

-Remember the Rescue Han Solo from carbonite kids game that we played at Elise’s Episode 6: Return of the Birthday party?
-This easy Halloween game is a riff off of that game that was a HUGE hit!
+Remember my Rescue Han Solo from carbonite kids game that we played at Elise’s Episode 6: Return of the Birthday party?
+My easy Halloween eyeball surprise game is a riff off of the Han Solo game that was a HUGE hit!

 Star Wars birthday party game: vinegar and baking soda Free Han Solo from Carbonite kids party game